Fox News co-founder Roger Ailes dies at age 77 - Nigeria Today

 Fox News co-founder Roger Ailes dies at age 77

-The Fox co-founder, a consultant to Republican presidents widely credited with leading a revival of the US conservative movement, was ousted from the network last year under the cloud of a series of sexual harassment allegations.

-The cable network’s hosts struggled to hold back tears as they read a statement from Ailes’ wife Elizabeth announcing his death.
+Ailes died of complications from bleeding on the brain following a fall at home in which he hit his head, the Palm Beach County Medical Examiner said.

+“Hemophilia contributed to his death and his manner of death was accidental,” the medical examiner said in a statement.

-A longtime confident of media titan Rupert Murdoch, Ailes was seen as a central figure in the conservative US political movement, who stood down at Fox in July last year after a sexual harassment lawsuit from former news host Gretchen Carlson.
+A longtime confidant of media titan Rupert Murdoch, Ailes was a central figure in conservative US politics for decades.

-His wife’s statement, first published on the conservative Drudge Report, said: “I am profoundly sad and heartbroken to report that my husband, Roger Ailes, passed away this morning.”
+His five-decade career ended in a blaze of sexual harassment allegations and lawsuit from former Fox News host Gretchen Carlon, which forced him to stand down in July last year.
+Ailes denied all the allegations.

+Donald Trump at the time leapt to his defense, saying that Ailes had been a friend of his for a “long time.”
+Ailes reportedly helped coach the now president for last year’s election campaign debates.

 Ailes, she said, “was a loving husband to me, to his son Zachary, and a loyal friend to many.
 He was also a patriot, profoundly grateful to live in a country that gave him so much opportunity to work hard, to rise — and to give back.”

+“Roger was a great patriot who never ceased fighting for his beliefs.”

+Ailes long commanded one of the pillars of Murdoch’s media empire, and a unit of the Murdoch-led conglomerate 21st Century Fox.

-Under the leadership of Ailes, Fox became America’s most widely watched cable news channel, home to key conservative political commentators and drawing an audience distinct from rivals CNN and MSNBC.
+Under Ailes’ leadership, Fox became America’s most watched cable news channel, home to key conservative political commentators and drawing an audience distinct from rivals CNN and MSNBC.

-“Today America lost one of its great patriotic warriors,” said Fox News host Sean Hannity, in a tribute to his friend and mentor read out on air.

-“Few people in this life will ever reach for the profound level of impact that Roger Ailes had on the country,” Hannity said.
-“As his opponents played checkers in life Roger was always the strategist, playing chess five steps ahead at another level.”
+“He has dramatically and forever changed the political and the media landscape, single-handedly for the better,” Fox News host Sean Hannity tweeted.

+Ailes’ career at Fox News came to a crashing halt after he was targeted in a sexual harassment suit by Carlson, a popular host and former Miss America, who claimed she was sacked for refusing his advances.

 – ‘Dark Genius’ –

-By creating a cable news giant which became a favorite of conservatives, Ailes became a central US political figure.
+By the time he stood down, Ailes had become a central figure in the US political landscape — both revered by fellow conservatives, and vilified by the left.

-In the 2008 book, “Dark Genius: The Influential Career of Legendary Political Operative and Fox News Founder Roger Ailes,” political scientist Kerwin Swint described Ailes as “the dominant media figure of our time,” who “radically altered our political and communications landscape.”
+The 2008 biography, “Dark Genius: The Influential Career of Legendary Political Operative and Fox News Founder Roger Ailes,” called Ailes “the dominant media figure of our time,” who “radically altered our political and communications landscape.”

-Ailes served as a consultant to presidents from Richard Nixon to Ronald Reagan to George H.W.
-Bush and, according to some analysts, helped revive conservative politics in the United States.
-He was also reported to have advised President Donald Trump in the 2016 campaign.
+Before founding Fox, Ailes advised Republican presidents from Richard Nixon to Ronald Reagan and George H.W.
+Bush.

-“Apart from the presidents he served, he was arguably the single most important figure in the creation of modern conservatism,” David Greenberg, a Rutgers University political scientist, wrote in an essay for Politico last year.
+“He really did as much as anyone to redefine the Republican Party as a party of cultural populism … making resentment of the media, resentment of elites, resentment of liberals who were soft on crime and soft on national security central to what the Republican Party was about,” David Greenberg, a Rutgers University political scientist, told AFP.

 Do you something awesome to share with the world?
 Click here to share